benwzj/benwzj.github.io/_posts/2024-05-15-nextjs-ecommerce.md

 ### Steps:
 - Shopping `<Cart>` component is rendered at the very beginning inside `<Suspense>` within `navbar`.
 - Cart component read cookie to get Cart ID.
-- Retrieve shopping cart items from Shopify DMS by GraphQL API according to Cart ID.
+- Fetch shopping cart items from Shopify DMS by GraphQL API according to Cart ID.
 - Pass cart items to `<CartModal>`.
 - `<CartModal>` is the main component to implement Shopping Cart.